You-Gao/Blog/_fun/2024-09-17-civilization-6.md

 **Government Policies** - Specific unlocks and civilizations in the game give governor tiles which can be used to recruit a Governor to your city.
 Dynamically effects the game state due to how it sets or enhances the game-plan of a civilization.

-**Civic and Tech Trees** - Allows players to "invest" turns into unlocking specific technologies on the tree.
+**Civic and Tech Trees** - Allows players to "*invest*" turns into unlocking specific technologies on the tree.
 Each of these technologies and civics is very dependent on the type of nation, civilization, ruler, and such.
 This adds yet another layer of dynamism in deciding what is the best path for the game-plan.

 **Eureka** - Boost the tech tree when the player has met certain requirements, like making six farms or killing a barbarian.
 This is more of a micro dynamism that heavily coincides with the larger game plan.

-**Resources** (Faith, Gold, Culture, Science)—Counters that can be seen as being "incremented" and can be spent to further the game state.
+**Resources** (Faith, Gold, Culture, Science)—Counters that can be seen as being "*incremented*" and can be spent to further the game state.
 Gold is especially important in the early game as it can be used to always maximize the feedback loop of city growth.
 All of these resources end up as a way to win the game: science, war (gold), culture, and religion, which all lead to a score.

 **City-states** - Separate cities around the map that grant the player's nation some benefits when you complete their nations or send envoys.
 Also, it dynamically impacts the game state as some of the bonuses can cause drastic growth via boosts to production or gold production.